2jae1/Recommend_clothes_by_weather/README_en.md

 # Main code description

 ### **code/predict_clothes.m**
-*  A function that recommends clothes when you enter the weather (final executable code)
+*  A function that recommends clothes when you enter the weather. (final executable code)

 ### **model/Clothes_Classificatoin/clothes_predict_model.m**
-* Random Forest model training code
+* Random Forest model training code.

 * The path to the directory containing the user's clothing photo data must be entered in the 'photo_dir' variable in line 2.

 * The path to the directory containing the weather dataset must be entered in the 'weather_dataset_dir' variable in line 3.

 ### **model/Multilabel_Image_Classification/Multilabel_Image_Classification.m**
-* Multilabel Classification model training code
+* Multilabel Classification model training code.

 * In 'labelLocationTrain' in line 12, the path to the mat file that saved only the necessary data after converting the json file of the DeepFashion2 train dataset to COCO dataset format was entered.